Joanna Tope

+Life and career

-Nominated for a New York Drama Desk Award for Outstanding Solo Performance in 'The Promise' by Douglas Maxwell which was on at 59E59 Theater New York from March 29 until April 17, 2011, as part of Scotland Week.
-Appearing in 'Facade' with the Auricle Ensemble in August and September 2011 and currently doing radio for BBC.
+Tope was born in Bideford, Devon, England on 14 May 1944.
+Nominated for a New York Drama Desk Award for Outstanding Solo Performance in The Promise by Douglas Maxwell, which was on at 59E59 Theater New York from 29 March until 17 April 2011, as part of Scotland Week.
+Appearing in Facade with the Auricle Ensemble in August and September 2011 and was also undertaking radio work for BBC.